omidMemari/omidMemari.github.io/_pages/about.md

 - I'm joining Moningstar, Inc. as a Data Science Inern.

-- I joined UIC as a Computer Science PhD student.
+- I recieved the Graduate Student Award Scholarship from Computer Science Department at UIC.